Ōhata, Aomori

+Population

+At the time of its merger, the town had an estimated population of 8,663 and a population density of 147.8 persons per km2.

+History

 Ōhata Village was founded in 1889.
 It was elevated to town status on 1 May 1934.

 On 14 March 2005, Ōhata, along with the neighboring town of Kawauchi, and the village of Wakinosawa (all from Shimokita District), was merged into the neighboring and expanded city of Mutsu, and thus no longer exists as an independent municipality.

+Geography

-Located in northern Shimokita Peninsula facing Tsugaru Strait, the town of Ōhata had an economy based primarily on commercial fishing, primarily squid, octopus, salmon and sea urchin.
+Located in northern Shimokita Peninsula facing Tsugaru Strait.

-At the time of its merger, the town had an estimated population of 8,663 and a population density of 147.8 persons per km2.
 The total area was 58.59 km2.

+Economy

+The town of Ōhata had an economy based primarily on commercial fishing, primarily squid, octopus, salmon and sea urchin.

+Access

 Ōhata was served by National Route 279, but had no railway service.
 Formerly, the Ōhata Line connected Ōhata Station with Shimokita Station via eight stations from 1939 to 2001.
 The train has now been replaced by a bus service.